oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

     ```
     Allow dynamic-group aqua-dynamic-group to use virtual-network-family in compartment <your-compartment-name>
     ```
-10. Authorization error related to listing, creating or managing model deplyoyments -
+10. Authorization error related to listing, creating or managing model deployments -
     ```
     Allow dynamic-group aqua-dynamic-group to manage data-science-model-deployments in compartment <your-compartment-name>
     ```